abonello/riddle-game-app/README.md

 I will need to add a game menu item that will appear only when a user is logged in and only while a game is running.
 This should allow the user to navigate away from the game and return to the game by using this menu item.

+Clean the run.py - Refactor using functions and unit tests for the functions

+Clean the templates using base.html

+Put more images and increase the game to 10 riddles.

+How can I prevent certain routes from being accessed directly.
+I want them to be accessible only through the menus AND when the user is logged in.

+Check that the game can be accessed independently by more than one user at the same time.